withastro/docs/src/pages/en/guides/content.md

 ## Community Integrations

-In addition to the official [`@astrojs/mdx`](/en/guides/integrations-guide/mdx/) integration, there are several third-party [community image integrations](https://astro.build/integrations/css+ui/?q=content) for working with content in your Astro project.
+In addition to the official [`@astrojs/mdx`](/en/guides/integrations-guide/mdx/) integration, there are several third-party [community integrations](https://astro.build/integrations/css+ui/?q=content) for working with content in your Astro project.